libo8621696/Project4_Behavioral_Cloning/README.md

 ```

-Double click the `beta_simulator_mac` app, and select the  the training mode in the Udacity provided simulator, then click the record button to select the folder where driving_log.csv and the IMG folder are saved, then try to maneuver the simulated car on the track for more than 10 minutes to gather enough images and labels for training.
+Double click the `beta_simulator_mac` app, and select the  the training mode in the Udacity provided simulator, then click the record button to select the folder where driving_log.csv and the IMG folder are saved, then try to maneuver the simulated car on the track for more than 10 minutes to gather enough images and labels for training.
 The weights after the CNN training are saved in the model.h5 file.

 drive.py file, the car can be driven autonomously around the track by executing